Veerabadri/Veerabadri/README.md

 - 👋 Hi, I’m @Veerabadri
-- 👀 I’m interested in web/app dev
+- 👀 I’m interested in Machine Learning, Data Analytics
-- 🌱 I’m currently learning Mern Full Stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me bhadriveera260@gmail.com